-When turning the air flow control knob to windshield position, the air intake selects "Fresh" automatically.
+When pressing the front windshield button, the air intake selects "Fresh" automatically.
 This is to clean up the front view more quickly.

 Press the "A/C" button for dehumidified heating or cooling.
 This setting clears the front view more quickly.